solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 # System collector

 In the previous chapter we have written code responsible for gathering system information, yet unable to work in snap environment.
-Now will complement a missing part of the collector.
+Now we will complement a missing part of the collector.

 ## Implementing `Collector` Module